vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 Originally, the `ZoneRepository` lived in DynamoDB.
 However, the access controls in VinylDNS made it very difficult to use DynamoDB as the query interface is limited.
 A SQL interface with `JOIN`s was required.

+It should also be noted that all of the repositories have also been implemented in MySQL despite most currently running in DynamoDB in our VinylDNS instance.

 Review the [Setup MySQL Guide](setup-mysql) for more information.

 ## Message Queues